gethop-dev/pubsub/README.md

 user>
 ```

 Some MQTT brokers (like RabbitMQ with the MQTT plugin, or mosquitto) have the option to notify the publisher when the message has been delivered to at least one subscriber.
-If we wan to use that feature, we need to defined a callback function that will be invoked when the broker notifies us back.
-So let's define a delivery callback (we ignore the `token` parameter of the callback function in this example):
+If we want to use that feature, we need to define a callback function that will be invoked when the broker notifies us back.
+So let's define a delivery callback (we'll ignore the `token` parameter of the callback function in this example):

 ``` clojure
 user> (defn delivery-callback [_]